In this new hybrid working environment, people shouldn’t go to the office to stare at their computer, but to connect.

-Manfred Kets de Vries
+Manfred F. R. Kets de Vries

-A clinical professor of leadership and organisational change, he held the Raoul de Vitry d'Avaucourt Chair of Leadership Development at INSEAD, France, Singapore and Abu Dhabi from September 1992 until March 2013.
-He is the Founder of INSEAD's Global Leadership Centre, programme director of INSEAD's top management seminar, "The Challenge of Leadership: Creating Reflective Leaders" and scientific director of the programme "Executive Master in Consulting and Coaching for Change", and has five times received INSEAD's distinguished teacher award.
-He has also held professorships at McGill University, the Ecole des Hautes Etudes Commerciales, Montreal, and the Harvard Business School, and has lectured at management institutions around the world.
+A clinical professor of leadership and organisational change, he held the Raoul de Vitry d'Avaucourt Chair of Leadership Development at INSEAD from September 1992 to March 2013.
+He is the founding programme director of the INSEAD Executive Master In Change.
+He has received the INSEAD Distinguished Teacher Award five times.
+He has held professorships at McGill University, the Ecole des Hautes Etudes Commerciales, Montreal, and the Harvard Business School, and has lectured at management institutions around the world.

-The Financial Times, Le Capital, Wirtschaftswoche, and The Economist have rated Manfred Kets de Vries both among the world's top fifty leading management thinkers and one of the most influential contributors to human resource management.
-He has also been given (2008) the Lifetime Achievement Award (the Leadership Legacy Project of the International Leadership Association), being viewed as one of the world’s six founding professionals in the development of leadership as a field and discipline.
+Financial Times, Le Capital, Wirtschaftswoche, and The Economist rated Manfred Kets de Vries as one of the world's top fifty leading management thinkers, as well as one of the most influential contributors to human resource management.
+In 2008, he received the Lifetime Achievement Award from the International Leadership Association (the Leadership Legacy Project), being viewed as one of the world’s six founding professionals in the development of leadership as a field and discipline.

-Kets de Vries is a consultant on organisational design/transformation and strategic human resource management to leading U.S., Canadian, European, African, and Asian companies.
-As an educator and consultant he has worked in more than forty countries.
+Kets de Vries is a consultant on organisational design/transformation and strategic human resource management to leading US, Canadian, European, African, and Asian companies.
+As an educator and consultant, he has worked in more than forty countries.